 - Secure preventive detention after the decisions of the Eurorpean Court of Human Rights since 2009 and recent decisions of the German Federal Constitutional Court (with Christine Morgenstern, several publications).

 - Commentary on ss.
-66, 66b of the German Criminal Code for the 2nd edition of the Münchener Kommentar zum Strafgesetzbuch (with Christine Morgenstern and Thomas Ullenbruch, published 2012).
-3rd edition (including s.
-66c Criminal Code): work in progress.
+66, 66b and 66c of the German Criminal Code for the 3nd edition of the Münchener Kommentar zum Strafgesetzbuch (with Christine Morgenstern and Thomas Ullenbruch, published 2016).

 - Restorative Justice in the prison environment.